angular/angular/aio/content/guide/security.md

 <a href="https://seclab.stanford.edu/websec/csrf/csrf.pdf">Robust Defenses for Cross-Site Request Forgery</a> is a rich source of detail.

 See also Dave Smith's easy-to-understand
-<a href="https://www.youtube.com/watch?v=9inczw6qtpY" title="Cross Site Request Funkery Securing Your Angular Apps From Evil Doers">talk on XSRF at AngularConnect 2016</a>.
+<a href="https://www.youtube.com/watch?v=9inczw6qtpY" header="Cross Site Request Funkery Securing Your Angular Apps From Evil Doers">talk on XSRF at AngularConnect 2016</a>.

 <h3 id='xssi'>